jdblack/odoo_docker/README.md

 deploy, the same image goes to your cloud or on-premise deployments, without surprise differences between environments.

-> [!TIP]
+> [!NOTE]
 > Adomi is an Odoo partner and consulting company.
 This image serves as a foundation for our open-source Odoo projects.
 > We offer custom software development, consulting, tools, and training services built
-> for modern software development teams using open-source tools.
+> for modern software development teams using open-source software and methodologies

 > [!WARNING]
 > This is not the official Odoo image.
 This image is a community-maintained Odoo image.